google-deepmind/jraph/README.md

 ## Getting Started

+The best place to start are the examples.
+In particular:

+*  `examples/basic.py` provides an introduction to the features of the library.
-The best place to start are the examples: `ogb_examples` provides an end to end example of training a `GraphNet` on `molhiv` Open Graph Benchmark dataset.
+*  `ogb_examples/train.py` provides an end to
+end example of training a `GraphNet` on `molhiv` Open Graph Benchmark dataset.

 The rest of the examples are short scripts demonstrating how to use various models from our model zoo.